ENewSmith/learningR/README.md

 # learningR
-This is from the library carpentry workshop
+This is from the library carpentry workshop April 12, 2019